Chytri: Ancient history

-After 1200 B.C. and after the Trojan war many Greek immigrants led by Chytros, son of Alexander and grandson of the Athenian Akamas, hero of the Attican tribe of the same name, settled in Cyprus.
-Kythrea is situated near the ancient kingdom of Chytroi which was founded by Chytros.
-There has been found here a necropolis.
+According to mythology, after the fall of Troy, Greek immigrants led by Chytros, son of Alexander and grandson of the Athenian Acamas, hero of the Attic tribe of the same name, settled in Cyprus.
+The modern village of Kythrea is situated near the ancient kingdom of Chytroi which was founded by Chytros.
+A necropolis has been discovered.
 In the time of the Assyrian king Assurbanipal, Pilagura was King of Kitrusi, one of the ten kingdoms on the island.
 Numerous inscriptions have been found in the Cypriot dialect, some in ordinary Greek.
 Chytri was noted for the worship of Apollo, Artemis and Aphrodite Paphia.
-In Delphic Theorodochoi inscription, one inscription mention the Chytri.

-Later forms of the name are Cythraia, Cythereia, Cythroi, Chytrides; according to the late Greek work of Sakellarios (Kypriaka, 2nd ed., 202–205) Kyrka should be Cythera or Cythereia; he identifies Chytri with Palo-Kythro, a village with ruins two hours south of Kyrka.
+In Delphic Theorodochoi inscription, one inscription mentions Chytri.
+Later forms of the name are Cythraia, Cythereia, Cythroi, Chytrides; according to the work of Athanasios Sakellarios (Κυπριακά, 1890, 202–205) Kyrka should be Cythera or Cythereia; he identifies Chytri with Palo-Kythro, a village with ruins two hours south of Kyrka.
 However, the historical texts mention only one town.

 Diogenes Laërtius writes that there was a festival held at Chytri with theatrical plays.